spdx/spdx-3-model/model/Core/Properties/profile.md

 ## Summary

-Provides information about which SPDX model profiles the Element belongs to.
+Provides information about which profiles the Element belongs to.

 ## Description

-This field provides information about which SPDX model profiles the Element belongs to.
+This field provides information about which profiles the Element belongs to.

 ## Metadata